-At any time, to satisfy the Education Point requirement for recertification, a candidate can take the current form of the written exam.
+At any time, to satisfy the Education Point requirement for recertification, a candidate can take the current form of the CFRE exam.
 The candidate must receive a passing score for the exam to be accepted in lieu of course work.
-Candidates must submit a request in writing to take the exam for this purpose and must pay the current fee for an initial certification application.
+Candidates must submit an application to take the exam for this purpose and must pay the current fee for a re-exam and recertification.